-International (Foreign) Students UOG uses separate requirements and application filing dates in the admission of foreign students.
+International (nonimmigrant visa other than F visa) Students UOG uses separate requirements and application filing dates in the admission of foreign students who possess a nonimmigrant visa other than F visa.
 For these purposes, foreign students are residents of a country other than the United States or those who hold visas as exchange visitors, or in other nonimmigrant classifications.

-Applicants for admission as either graduate or undergraduate students whose education has been in a foreign country should file an application for admission, including official certificates and detailed transcripts of record from each secondary school and collegiate institution attended several months in advance of the opening of the semester in which the applicant expects to attend.
+Applicants for admission as either graduate or undergraduate students whose education has been in a foreign country should file an application for admission, including official certificates and detailed transcripts of record directly from the previous institution to the Admissions Office for each secondary school and collegiate institution attended several months in advance of the opening of the semester in which the applicant expects to attend.
 If certificates and transcripts are not in English, they must be accompanied by certified English translations.
 Credentials will be evaluated in accordance with general regulations governing admission to UOG.

-An applicant whose education has been in a language other than English must take the Test of English as a Foreign Language (TOEFL).
-This test is administered in most foreign countries and official test scores must be received by the university before admission can be granted.
+A degree-seeking applicant whose education has been in a language other than English may be required to take the Test of English as a Foreign Language (TOEFL) and achieve the same scores as I-20 applicants.
+This test is administered in most foreign countries; official test scores must be received by the University before admission can be granted.
 Information as to the time and place at which this test is given may be obtained from: TOEFL Services PO Box 6151, Princeton, New Jersey 08540-6151, U.S.A, or 1-609-771-7100, www.ets.org/toefl/ ortoefl@ets.org.